kamapu/Guides/taxlist_syntax.md

 default levels (syntaxonomical hierarchies) will be inserted.
 For the later function, the levels have to be inserted from the lower to the higher ranks.
+Furthermore the reference defining the concepts included in the syntaxonomic scheme was inserted in the object using the function `taxon_views` and finally the concepts were inserted by the function `add_concept`.

 The next step will be inserting those names that are considered as synonyms for the respective syntaxa.